ibm-cloud-docs/containers/cs_uc_transport.md

 **Step 4: Deliver continuously across the globe**
 * {{site.data.keyword.contdelivery_full}} helps Developers to quickly provision an integrated toolchain, by using customizable, shareable templates with tools from IBM, third parties, and open source.
 Automate builds and tests, controlling quality with analytics.
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM CI/CD toolchains to deploy apps into Production clusters across the globe.
 * {{site.data.keyword.containerlong_notm}} provides easy rollout and roll-back of apps.
-Tailored apps are deployed to meet regional requirements through Istio’s intelligent routing and load balancing.
+Tailored apps are deployed to meet regional requirements through the intelligent routing and load balancing of Istio.
 * Built-in HA tools in {{site.data.keyword.containerlong_notm}} balance the workload within each geographic region, including self-healing and load balancing.

 **Results**